apolloprojectspace/BoneyardDAO/README.md

 Open the source code and start editing!

 ### Architecture/Layout

 The app is written in [React](https://reactjs.org/) using [Redux](https://redux.js.org/) as the state container.

 The files/folder structure are a **WIP** and may contain some unused files.
 The project is rapidly evolving so please update this section if you see it is inaccurate!

 ```
 ./src/
-├── App.jsx       // Main app page
+├── App.tsx       // Main app page
 ├── abi/          // Contract ABIs from etherscan.io
 ├── actions/      // Redux actions
 ├── assets/       // Static assets (SVGs)
 ├── components/   // Reusable individual components
 ├── constants.js/ // Mainnet Addresses & common ABI